nidheesh-ks/LearningGitBegginer/readme.md

 Wagtail demo project
 =======================
-Avinash teaching New conflict resolution.
+Google teaching New conflict resolution.
+New changes in Branch1
 Chris Learning Conflict resolution
 Hello World!!!Here's a conflict.
 How will you resolve it?
 Rebase lesson 1